About This Recipe

 Cut the peeled eggs in half and carefully remove the yolk from both halves.
 Put the yolks into a food processor bowl.

-Add the hollandaise salt, salt, mayo, and mustard to the eggs.
+Add the hollandaise sauce, salt, mayo, and mustard to the eggs.
 Process for a few minutes or until the mixture is very smooth.
 You can do this by hand, but you have to first break up the egg yolks with a fork, then gradually beat in the sauce and mayo.
 This can take some time.

 Stir in the bacon.
 Use this mixture to fill the egg whites.
 Cover and refrigerate for a few hours before serving.
 Store the eggs in the fridge.